GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### Aggregate Report

 The aggregate report creates a table row for each differently named request in your test.
-For each request, it totals the response information and provides request conut, min, max, average, error rate, approximate throughput (request/second) and Kilobytes per second throughput.
-Once the test is done, the throughput is the acutal through for the duration of the entire test.
+For each request, it totals the response information and provides request count, min, max, average, error rate, approximate throughput (request/second) and Kilobytes per second throughput.
+Once the test is done, the throughput is the actual through for the duration of the entire test.

 The throughput is calculated from the point of view of the sampler target (e.g. the remote server in the case of HTTP samples).
 JMeter takes into account <u>the total time</u> over *which <u>the requests have been generated</u>*. <u>If other samplers and timers are in the same thread, these will increase the total time, and therefore reduce the throughput value.</u> So ==two identical samplers with different names will have half the throughput of two samplers with the same name.== <u>It is important to choose the sampler names correctly to get the best results from the Aggregate Report.</u>